JorgeCastilloPrz/jorgecastilloprz.github.io/androidcourse/pill9/index.md

 subclass: 'post page'
 ---

-The final bit we need to learn about Gradle is how to configure dependencies for our Android app.
+The final bit we need to learn about the Gradle build scripts is how to configure dependencies for our Android app.

 ### What we mean by "dependencies"

 Applications can depend on libraries for different matters.
-Ranging from the Kotlin standard library to any of the Android libraries like the ones to implement a pull to refresh, libraries for networking, persistence, or whatever else.
+The Kotlin standard library is a good example, required to use the Kotlin language core features.

+Other examples of libraries could be the ones that provide UI components like `swiperefreshlayout` (pull to refresh) or `constraintlayout` (another specific UI component).
+There are also libraries like `appcompat` and `material` for some default themes, or libraries for networking, persistence, serialization, and much more.

+Libraries are needed because the Android SDK is not always enough, but mostly because they can solve a problem efficiently once so we don't need to reinvent the wheel or paste the same code on all the applications we write.

-This is because the Android SDK is sometimes not enough.
-One interesting point of libraries is that you can update them independently of the Android SDK version, and therefore pick the right version you want to use per library, and decide when it's the right time to update.
+One interesting point of libraries is that you can update them independently of the Android SDK version, and therefore pick the right version you want to use per library, hence decide when it's the right time to update.

 ### dependencies block